-Under the Public Service Act 2008, section 22, this Act applies to a public service office mentioned in schedule 1 of that Act and its public service employees as if the office were a department.
+Under the Public Sector Act 2022, section 274, this Act applies to a public service entity mentioned in the Public Sector Act 2022, section 9(b) and its employees as if the entity were a department.

 - (b) a department of government of the Commonwealth; - (c) a department of government of another jurisdiction; - (d) an agency of another jurisdiction if, under a corresponding law of that jurisdiction, a person engaging in legal practice for the agency is exempted from holding a practising certificate or otherwise does not require a practising certificate. - (2) A government legal officer is engaged in government work when the government legal officer is engaged in legal practice in the course of the officer's duties for the entity in relation to which the person is an employee or appointee.